-> Lockdown
+Lockdown

-A lockdown procedure will occur if a threat occurs in the local neighborhood that requires students, faculty, staff, and visitors to be taken indoors where it is less likely that they will be injured.
+A lockdown procedure will occur if a threat occurs on campus or in the local neighborhood that requires students, faculty, staff, and visitors to be taken indoors where it is less likely that they will be injured.
 Some emergency situations may require a secondary response beyond lockdown, such as initiating shelter in place.

-> Shelter-In-Place
+• Shelter-In-Place